ErikaKriks/OP1/README.md

 | 10 000 000 | 25.663s | - | 4.483s |

 Strategy 2 uses erase method, which is computationally expensive as it seems - O(n) complexity.
+Strategy 3 is the most efficient one for Vector container, Strategy 2 improved program, using List container.